-Windows 7 makes use of a feature of modern laptop batteries which have circuitry and firmware that can report to Windows the overall health of the battery.
+Windows OS makes use of a feature of modern laptop batteries which have circuitry and firmware that can report to Windows the overall health of the battery.
 This is reported in absolute terms as Watt-hours power capacity.
-Windows 7 then does a simple calculation to determine a percentage of degradation from the original design capacity.
-The Windows 7 the notification is a battery meter icon and notification with a message “Consider replacing your battery”.
-This notification is new to Windows 7 and not available in Windows Vista or XP.
+Windows then does a simple calculation to determine a percentage of degradation from the original design capacity.
+There have been reports that after upgrading their Windows OS, users received this message – Consider replacing your battery, even when the laptop has a good battery.

-Consider replacing your battery
+Consider replacing your battery message in Windows laptop

-and this warning is displayed even if a new battery is inserted into the laptop, then a BIOS update may help you.
+If this warning is displayed even if a new battery is inserted into the laptop, then a BIOS update may help you.

-The Advanced Configuration and Power Interface (ACPI) firmware does not correctly initialize and report the Design Capacity field of the static battery information structure that is retrieved by using the _BIF method.
+The Advanced Configuration and Power Interface (ACPI) firmware do not correctly initialize and report the Design Capacity field of the static battery information structure that is retrieved by using the _BIF method.

 The Windows Battery Meter divides the Last Full Charge capacity by the Design Capacity to determine battery health.
 The Windows Battery Meter displays the “Consider replacing your battery” message when the Last Full Charge Capacity is less than 40% of the Design Capacity.

 To resolve this problem, contact the computer manufacturer to obtain a BIOS update for your computer.
-For more information & links, visit KB981200.